 - Ode to Intoxication: "Bartender".

 - Record Producer: Session guitarist Paul Worley, doing by far the most pop-sounding production he's ever done.
 Little-known singer-songwriter Victoria Shaw helped him on the first album.
-Nathan Chapman (Taylor Swift) took over from "Compass" onward.
+Nathan Chapman (Taylor Swift) took over from "Compass" onward until Heart Break, for which busbee took over.

 - Sex as Rite-of-Passage: "Nothin' Like the First Time".

 - Signature Style: Grandiose, sweeping, orchestral country-pop with big vocals, although 747 seems to be moving them away from this.

 - Vocal Tag Team: Most of their singles are duets between Charles and Hillary.
-"Love Don't Live Here", "Hello World", "We Owned the Night", and "Freestyle" are Charles only; "American Honey", "Downtown", and "Bartender" are Hillary only; and "Goodbye Town" is all Charles, except for one line from Hillary near the end.
+"Love Don't Live Here", "Hello World", "We Owned the Night", and "Freestyle" are Charles only; "American Honey", "Downtown", "Bartender", and "Heart Break" are Hillary only; and "Goodbye Town" is all Charles, except for one line from Hillary near the end.